 Tooth extraction is the removal of a tooth from its socket in the bone.
 If a tooth has been broken or damaged by decay, your dentist/oral surgeon will try to fix it with a filling, crown or other treatment.
 Sometimes, though, there’s too much damage for the tooth to be repaired.
 In this case, the tooth needs to be extracted.
 A very loose tooth also will require extraction if it can’t be saved, even with bone replacement surgery (bone graft).

 Your dentist or oral surgeon will take an X-ray of the area to help plan the best way to remove the tooth.
 Be sure to provide your full medical and dental history and a list of all medicines you take.
 This should include both prescription and over-the-counter drugs, vitamins and supplements.

 Dental implants are metal posts or frames that are surgically positioned into the jawbone beneath your gums.
-Once in place, they allow your dentist to mount replacement teeth onto them.
+Once in place, they allow your dentist/oral surgeon to mount replacement teeth onto them.

 Because implants fuse to your jawbone, they provide stable support for artificial teeth.
-Dentures and bridges mounted to implants won’t slip or shift in your mouth, an especially important benefit when eating and speaking.
+Dentures and bridges mounted to implants won’t slip or shift in your mouth.
+This is an especially important benefit when eating and speaking.
 This secure fit helps the dentures and bridges, as well as individual crowns placed over implants, feel more natural than conventional bridges or dentures.